Hevagog/presentation-deep-active-inference/src/33-expected-free-energy.md

 $$ {#eq:tendency}

 - Tendency of Active Inference agents to reduce their uncertainty about model parameters via new observations.
-- Referred to as *active learning*, *novelty* or *curiostiy* in the literature.
+- Referred to as *active learning*, *novelty* or *curiosity* in the literature.

 ## MC Sampling to the rescue

-Sadly, the second and the third term in the EFE are intractable.
+Sadly, the second and the third term in the EFE ([@eq:efe-time-step]) are intractable.
 Therefore, we will use *Monte Carlo* (MC) sampling to approximate the intractable terms.

 $$
 G(\pi, \tau) = - \mathbb{E}_{Q(\theta|\pi)Q(s_{\tau}|\theta, \pi)Q(o_{\tau}|s_{\tau}, \theta, \pi)} [\log P(o_{\tau}|\pi)]